What are viruses, worms, and Trojan horses?

 - For details on avoiding viruses, see Best practices for computer security.

-- For virus information of particular interest to Indiana University, visit Protect IU, the web page of the University Information Security Office (UISO).
+- For IT security information of particular interest to Indiana University, visit Protect IU.

 - For news about current viruses, check Symantec's Security Response site and the McAfee Security Center.